PartySlayer/dockerWebserver/README.md

 Phase 1 of the Infrastructure Automation project

-The core skill trained in this phase is AWS networking.
+The core skills trained are AWS networking, and docker.
-This phase is about launching an EC2 instance in a VPC.
+This phase is about launching a simple containerized webserver on a EC2 istance.

-The core skill trained is AWS networking.

 I started creating a new VPC on AWS, using IPv4 CIDR 10.1.0.0/16.
 ![VPC](https://github.com/PartySlayer/dockerWebserver/assets/120326157/d2d06284-4a28-464e-bd0c-7abbcfa1def4)